 - Transparency: when you shop for delta-8 THC online, you can look into the certificates of analysis (CoAs), comb through customer reviews on independent websites, and look at forums and social media platforms to see what other people are saying about the brand, its product, customer service, etc.

 Buying delta-8 THC can be overwhelming with all those options in online stores — especially if you’re new to the topic.

 Don’t worry, I’ve done the digging for you.
 If you’re in a rush, here’s my recommendation for two leading brands on the market.

 Both companies excel at product quality, customer service, integrity, and lab testing; I’ve been buying from them for the last two years and can recommend them with a clear conscience.

 Get 15% off all Area 52 products.
 Use code “CFAH” at checkout.

 Area 52 is a Nevada-based manufacturer, although it doesn’t have any products in traditional stores (yet).
 Its online store lets you choose from a variety of d8-infused products, including delta-8 THC tinctures, gummies, vape carts, and pre-rolled joints.

-Not only are these products potent — packing between 25–40 mg of delta-8 THC per serving — but they also contain high levels of terpenes.
+These products are potent — packing between 25–40 mg of delta-8 THC per serving — and they also contain high levels of terpenes.
 The addition of terpenes strengthens the cognitive effects of delta-8 and drives them in a specific direction.
 Depending on the terpene profile of your product, it can make you feel energized, creative, talkative, or mellow and sleepy.

-Recently, Area 52 has released a line of “true full-spectrum” products; the collection includes novel formats like honey sticks and HHC gummies, as well as more classic products, such as CBG gummies, CBN gummies, immunity gummies, and CBD oil.
+Recently, Area 52 has released a line of “true full-spectrum” products; the collection includes novel formats like honey sticks and HHC gummies and more classic products, such as CBG gummies CBN gummies, immunity gummies, and CBD oil.